fredyjimenezrendon/wizard/README.md

 3. If you need to change database host or port go to file ApplicationContextConfig.java

-4. Run ant deploy or use exploded war susing IntelliJ
+4. Generate .war file with mvn package

+5. Deploy war in your prefered server